A Bayesian approach to functional regression: theory and computation: Introduction

 A similar \(L^2\)-based functional logistic equation can be derived for the binary classification problem via the logistic function:

-where \(\alpha_0 \in \R\) and \(\beta \in L^2[0, 1]\).
-In this situation, the most common way of estimating the slope function \(\beta\) is via its maximum likelihood estimator (MLE).
-The same complications as in the linear case apply here, with the additional problem that in functional settings the MLE does not exist with probability one under fairly general conditions \citep[see][]{berrendero2023functional}.
+where \(\alpha \in \R\) and \(\beta \in L^2[0, 1]\).
+In the equivalent finite-dimensional problem the natural way of estimating the slope parameter is via its maximum likelihood estimator (MLE).
+However, apart from the issues outlined above for the linear model, functional settings pose an additional challenge in the logistic case: under fairly general conditions, the MLE does not exist with probability one \citep[see][]{berrendero2023functional}.

 It turns out that in both scenarios a natural alternative to the \(L^2\)-model is the so-called reproducing kernel Hilbert space (RKHS) model, which instead assumes the unknown functional parameter \(\beta\) to be a member of the RKHS associated with the covariance function of the process \(X\).
 As we will show later on, not only is this model simpler and arguably easier to interpret, but it also constrains the parameter space to smoother and more manageable functions.
 In fact, it does include a model based on finite linear combinations of the marginals of \(X\) as a particular case, while also generalizing the aforementioned \(L^2\)-models under some conditions.
-These RKHS-based models and their idiosyncrasies have been explored in \citet{berrendero2019rkhs, berrendero2024functional} in the linear setting, and in \citet{berrendero2023functional} in the logistic case.
+These RKHS-based models and their idiosyncrasies have been explored in \citet{berrendero2019rkhs, berrendero2024functional} in the linear case, and in \citet{berrendero2023functional} in the logistic case.